CSUChico-CSCI340/final-project/README.md

 ## Sample Questions
-Recommended questions, you are welcome to propose a different one but these are pre-approved:
+Recommended questions, you are welcome to propose a different one but these are pre-approved, if you want to answer a different question you need to get approval so email me with your question and how you plan to test it:

 * How does the performance of threads in C compare to one of the following languages?
 	* Python